riyanshibohra/DataLens/README.md

 3. Ask questions about the charts and data
 4. Use the agent to perform complex data analysis tasks

+### Agents Overview

+- **Supervisor Agent**: Supervises the research agent to ensure the output is relevant and sufficient for generating a chart.
+It evaluates the summary and reasoning from the research agent and decides whether to proceed with chart generation or request further information.

+- **Research Agent**: Researches the web for information relevant to the user query.
+It utilizes web search and web scraping tools to gather data and passes the summary to the supervisor agent.

+- **Chart Agent**: Generates charts based on the summary provided by the research agent.
+It uses a code generation tool to create the necessary code for chart creation, executes the code, and generates a chart description.

 ## Components

 - **Data Processing**: Tools for loading, cleaning, and analyzing data
 - **Chart Generation**: Functions to create various types of charts based on data
-- **Agent**: LangChain-based agent that can understand requests and utilize appropriate tools
+- **Agent**: LangGraph-based agent that can understand requests and utilize appropriate tools
 - **Tools**: Custom tools for data manipulation, chart creation, and analysis